dennysunny/React-Firebase-Firestore-MovieDatabase/README.md

-# Movie Browser Using React & Firebase
+# Movie Database Using React & Firebase

 A React project with Firestore and Firebase.
 It uses [The Movie Database (TMDb) API](https://www.themoviedb.org/documentation/api) to display data.